← Blog |

 1

-At 0.85-0.95g per pound of bodyweight for a 175-195 lb client, 165g of protein covers hypertrophy in a lean surplus.
-Split across 5 feedings of 20-76g each, every meal hits the leucine threshold of 3g to trigger muscle protein synthesis.
-Tuna, chicken, beef, eggs, and Greek yogurt rotate through the week for amino acid variety.
+At 0.75-0.85g per pound of bodyweight for a 175-195 lb client, 148g of protein covers hypertrophy in a lean surplus.
+Split across 5 feedings of 11-76g each, most meals hit the leucine threshold of 3g to trigger muscle protein synthesis.
+Turkey, chicken, tuna, beef, eggs, tofu, tempeh, chickpeas, and Greek yogurt rotate through the week for amino acid variety.

 2

-51% from carbs powers 4-5 weekly training sessions at full intensity.
-Rice, quinoa, pasta, bagels, and smoothies cluster around lunch and dinner on training days so glycogen refills when the body actually uses it.
-Morning carbs from smoothies or pancakes prime the first session of the day.
+46% from carbs powers 4-5 weekly training sessions at full intensity.
+Quinoa, pasta, couscous, udon noodles, oats, and smoothies cluster around lunch and dinner on training days so glycogen refills when the body actually uses it.
+Morning carbs from smoothies, pancakes, or mug cakes prime the first session of the day.

 3

-26% fat keeps testosterone and cortisol in healthy ranges during a training block.
-Olive oil, avocado, cheese, and eggs provide the bulk.
+33% fat keeps testosterone and cortisol in healthy ranges during a training block.
+Olive oil, avocado, cheese, eggs, and chia seeds provide the bulk.
 Dropping below 20% for extended periods stalls recovery and strength gains.
-81g also hits the satiety threshold at each feeding without crowding out the protein or carbs.
+104g also hits the satiety threshold at each feeding without crowding out the protein or carbs.

 The 7-Day 2,800 kcal Plan

-35 feedings across 7 days: breakfast, morning snack, lunch, afternoon snack, dinner.
-Each day lands between 2,748 and 2,808 kcal.
-Three menu blocks rotate through the week for variety without a bloated grocery list.
+35 distinct meals across 7 days: breakfast, morning snack, lunch, afternoon snack, dinner.
+Zero repetition.
+Each day lands between 2,799 and 2,800 kcal.
 Recipes below come straight from Promealplan's dietitian-validated database.
+Coaches can swap any meal in one click for clients who prefer batch-cooking or need to reuse a favorite recipe across multiple days.

 Day Meal Recipe Kcal Protein Carbs Fat